-Most studies of population ageing focus on only one characteristic, people’s chronological age, and in those studies “old age” is typically assumed to begin at 65.
+Most studies of population ageing focus on only one characteristic—people’s chronological age—and in those studies, “old age” is typically assumed to begin at 65.
 The implicit assumption is that all other characteristics relevant to population ageing do not change over time and place.
-For example, the conventional old-age dependency ratio (OADR) is defined as the ratio of the number of people 65 years or older to the number of people ages 20 through 64:
+For example, the conventional old-age dependency ratio (OADR) is defined as the ratio of the number of people 65 years or older to the number of people aged 20 to 64 years:

-Sometimes the proportion of people 60 or older is used in the numerator, sometimes 15 is used as the lower bound on the ages of people in the denominator, or sometimes the ratio is multiplied by 100 but whatever age is used as a threshold for being old, it is always considered fixed in time and space.
+Sometimes the proportion of people 60+ is used in the numerator, sometimes 15 is used as the lower bound for the age of people in the denominator, or sometimes the ratio is multiplied by 100 but whatever age is used as a threshold for being old, it is always considered to be fixed in time and space.

-Using a fixed chronological age as an “old age’ threshold is misleading.
+However, using a fixed chronological age as an “old age” threshold is misleading.
 Indeed, many important characteristics of people vary with age, but age-specific characteristics also vary over time and differ from place to place.
 At any given chronological age, the remaining life expectancy, health and morbidity, disability rates, cognitive functioning and many other characteristics of people are very different today from what they were 50 years ago or from what they are going to be 50 years from now.
-At each chronological age these characteristics are different in different regions of the world.
+At each chronological age, these characteristics are different in different regions of the world.

 Thus, using the OADR as an indicator of ageing for comparative purposes over a long time span creates a biased measure.
 By ignoring likely future gains in life expectancy and health, among other relevant dimensions of ageing, it produces a series that increases too rapidly.